-Every algorithm which solves useful problem has data structure.
-Data structures are mechanism to keep data (primitive data type) arranged inside computer’s memory in some structure.
-They help algorithm to meet efficiency which otherwise not possible.
-It is not unusual to map computational problem into data structure at very first stage of problem solving.
-They are building blocks of modern computer programming model.
+Every algorithm which solves useful problems has one or many data structures.
+Data structures are mechanisms to keep data (primitive data type) arranged inside a computer's memory in some structure.
+They help algorithms to meet efficiency which is otherwise not possible.
+It is not unusual to map computational problems into data structure at the very first stage of problem-solving.
+They are building blocks of the modern computer programming models.

 Data Structure in real life

-In dictionary, words are sorted in alphabetical order and it enables to search word quickly.
-If words (data) are not structured in sorted order than it’s impossible to search any word.
-Dictionary is an example of data structure we use in real life.
-There are many other examples of real life data structure use, in fact, they are the inspiration to the computational data structure for a long time.
+In dictionary, words are sorted in alphabetical order and it enables to a search of words quickly.
+If words (data) are not structured in sorted order then it's impossible to search any word.
+Dictionary is an example of a data structure we use in real life.
+There are many other examples of real-life data structure use, in fact, they are an inspiration to the computational data structure for a long time.

 Abstract Data Types

 Abstract data type (ADT) is a blueprint for data structure implementation.
 They specify operations to carry out as well as computational complexity for those operations.
 Data structures are a concrete implementation of Abstract Data Types.
-Abstract Data Type is a mathematical model which define the operation, values and behaviours of the data type in user’s perspective.
+Abstract Data Type is a mathematical model which defines the operation, values, and behaviors of the data type from the user's perspective.

 Integers are ADT with